redacademy/web-dev-sampler/markdown/web-dev-intro.md

 ---
 template: inverse

-# What Makes a Great Developer?
+# What makes a great front-end developer?

 ---